Friday, September 17, 2010

 We had attentive servers who brought us our tea and coffee every morning.
 There was a selection of jams, butter (not for me!) and marg on the table, and also some nutella.
 Linda snagged the jams and nutella on the first day and put them in her purse.
 We took them to the St. Paul with us and put them on the table for our chums to use, if they liked.
 People were grateful for the jams, and again, I felt a little guilty.

 I was feeling a little awkward about leaving the St. Paul and I was hoping that no one would notice that we had left.
 That is not as far-fetched as it sounds.
 We could have been at the bus every morning, and we could have wandered off in the evenings, as many people did, and no one would have been any the wiser.
 No one was marking us present or absent in the evenings, and as long as we were at the bus on time everything would have been fine.
 Linda, however, told all sorts of people that we were moving, so most people knew.
-On the third morning we were there, the Sunday morning, I woke up feeling colossally guilty about it, so it was lucky that we were going to church that morning, and I was able to release a little of that guilt during the service.
+On the third morning we were there, the Sunday morning, I woke up feeling colossally guilty about it, so it was lucky that we were going to church that morning, and I was able to unload a little of that guilt during the service.
 I was looking at the breakfast buffet, and as I forked a few spears of grilled pineapple onto my plate, and set them aside my fresh croissant, I actually felt pretty dreadful.
 I contemplated my guilt as I was pouring my tea out of a lovely china tea pot.
 But by then I had had a shower with warm water in a really clean bathroom, so I determined that my feelings were more of a kind of sorrow for my group mates.
 Lucky it didn’t last overly long, as I would have hated to become too maudlin at such a nice hotel.
-I would not have wanted to ruin such a good breakfast.

 At any rate, because the cat was out of the bag, so to speak, people were asking us about the hotel.
 Rich suggested that he might go to the Milles Collines for one night or over to the Chez Lando, which is a nice hotel, but on the other side of town.
 Some people actually did make the move.
 Graham and Jeff, who roomed together at the St. Paul came over on Monday and got separate rooms, and Colleen and Daniel, a married couple on the trip came over to the Milles Collines also came on Monday.
 They spent two nights at the hotel.
 Apart from the fact that Colleen and Daniel had a mosquito in their room, everyone enjoyed it very much.
 On the last night, the Tuesday night, Tina Ford and Darla came to the Milles Collines.
 Graham managed to finagle a great room rate for all of the newcomers, but despite his best efforts, the hotel refused to budge on the price that they gave Linda and I, which was about 50 Euros/night more than the others paid, which cheesed me off.
 For the last two mornings that we were at the Mille Collines we had a big group (six of us on Tuesday morning and eight on Wednesday morning) for brekkie, and it was really quite pleasant.